OpenVidu/openvidu/README.md

    docker run -p 5000:5000 -p 4040:4040 -e KMS_STUN_IP=193.147.51.12 -e KMS_STUN_PORT=3478 -e openvidu.security=false openvidu/openvidu-plainjs-demo
    ```

- - Wait until you see a public URL ended with _ngrok.io_.
-You can share this URL with anyone you want to tests the app over the Internet!
+ - Wait until you see a public URL ended with `.ngrok.io`.
+You can connect locally in [`localhost:5000`](http://localhost:5000) or by using the ngrok public URL.
+You can also share this URL with anyone you want to test the app over the Internet!

 ----------